In Humans What Determines The Sex Of Offspring And Why

 The SRY Gene: The Master Switch

 The SRY (Sex-determining Region Y) gene, located on the Y chromosome, is the primary determinant of sex in humans.
-This gene encodes a protein called the testis-determining factor (TDF), which acts as a transcription factor.
-A transcription factor is a protein that binds to DNA and regulates the expression of other genes.
+Practically speaking, this gene encodes a protein called the testis-determining factor (TDF), which acts as a transcription factor.
+A transcription factor is a protein that binds to DNA and regulates the expression of other genes Not complicated — just consistent..

 In the developing embryo, the SRY gene is activated in the genital ridge, a structure that has the potential to develop into either testes or ovaries.
 The TDF protein then triggers a cascade of events that lead to the development of testes.